0ut0flin3/Talk2GPT/README.md

 `pip install gTTS`

 `pip install PyAudio`

+**If you have some mistakes in installing PyAudio read this topic: [https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error)**

 You should now be able to use the app but **FIRST** take a look at the 2 JSON files that come with the script: `speech_language.json` and `memories.json`